 Things to do at Queenscliff

 There are several local attractions including the historic lighthouse, museum, gallery, observation deck, Bellarine railway and grand hotel.
 The town is well known for catching the ferry between Queenscliff to the Mornington Pensilau to visit popular townships such as Sorrento and Portsea.
-The rail line is often an attraction featuring large steam trans as Thomas the tank characters.
+The rail line is often an attraction featuring large steam trans as Thomas the Tank characters.

 Fishing at Queenscliff Pier & Queenscliff harbour

-Queenscliff pier gives local anglers access to quite deep water.
-There are many different species of fish that you can target and they all require slightly different setups.
-Let’s start by saying that you can catch squid, snapper, whiting, salmon, flathead, mullet, garfish, trevally, wrasse, leather jacket, rays and gummy sharks at this destination.
-We have even seen the odd 7-gill shark and bronze whaler in this immediate area.
-Fishing at dawn or dusk on the incoming high tide will be your best chance especially when the wind is chopping up a little.
+The pier is home to thick weed beds and clean waters making it an exceptional spot to catch squid.
+You will often see anglers camped here specifically targeting squid casting squid jigs or suspending baits on a float.
+In the warmer months, the marina can be an exceptional location for snapper and trevally.
+The tidal waters in this area bring in some good size fish too.
 Quite often after a couple of days of strong breeze species like snapper will come in.
-A good all-around option is a general-purpose fishing rod combo which will allow you to target multiple species at once.
+There are a variety of ways you can catch here depending on what your targeting and whether you prefer fishing with baits, lures of jigs.
+We detail specifically what to use for each species however a good all-around starting option might be a general-purpose fishing rod combo which will allow you to target multiple species at once.
 This might be a 3-5 kilo fishing rod coupled with a 3000 size reel spooled with 8-pound line.
-You’re most likely to catch many small pinkies, whiting, garfish, leather jackets and flathead so you don’t need to fish too heavy but need to be prepared for the odd large snapper.
-Using a basic paternoster rig with some fresh bait will work well for many different species of fish on Queenscliff pier.
+Here you will often catch pinkies, whiting, garfish, leather jackets and flathead so you don’t need to fish too heavily but need to be prepared for the odd large snapper.
+Using a basic paternoster rig with some fresh bait will work well for many different species of fish on Queenscliff Pier.

 If you are specifically targeting garfish, whiting and leather jackets then consider using small hooks as these species have small mouths and using small hooks such as a size 12 long shank will increase your catch rates.
 We would also recommend berleying the area you are fishing which is a great way to attract garfish and whiting.
 You can buy premade berley or make your own using breadcrumbs and tuna oil.
-Good bait options will include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, silverfish.
+Good bait options will include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, and silverfish.
 You can also fish this area with soft plastics to target pinkies and flathead.
 Picking the right conditions will be important to ensure you can cast your soft plastics far enough out.
 Also, keep in mind that this area is all rock so you are very prone to having your sinkers and jog heads snagging up on the rocks.
 This might take some time to work out how to effectively fish this area without losing too much gear.

 Baits Queenscliff Pier